 The Supervisory Board approves the Bank's development strategy in accordance with the main areas of activity determined by the General Meeting of Shareholders of the Bank.
 The Management Board of the Bank is responsible for implementing the Bank's development strategy.
 The Bank's strategy is updated in accordance with changes in market conditions.
 On a regular basis and at the request of the Supervisory Board, the Management Board submits to the Supervisory Board a report on the status of implementation of the Bank's development strategy, on the financial and economic condition of the Bank and the progress of implementation of plans and tasks.
 The Management Board and the Supervisory Board hold joint meetings at least once a quarter.
-The Bank is obliged to ensure the annual audit of the separate and consolidated financial statements of OTP Bank JSC, annual consolidated financial and economic activities of the Bank by an audit firm in accordance with the legislation of Ukraine, in including regulatory legal acts of the National Bank of Ukraine, audit norms and standards approved by the Audit Chamber of Ukraine in accordance with international audit and ethics standards.
-At the end of the year, the Management Board reports to the Supervisory Board on its activities, the Supervisory Board reviews the annual report of the Management Board reports to the Supervisory Board on its activities, the Supervisory Board reviews the annual report of the Management Board and takes measures to improve the mechanisms of the Management Board's activities.
+The Bank is obliged to ensure the annual audit of the separate and consolidated financial statements of OTP Bank JSC, annual consolidated financial statements (combined statements) of OTP Bank's Foreign Banking Group and other information on the financial and economic activities of the Bank by an audit firm in accordance with the legislation of Ukraine, in including regulatory legal acts of the National Bank of Ukraine, audit norms and standards approved by the Audit Chamber of Ukraine in accordance with international audit and ethics standards.
+At the end of the year, the Management Board reports to the Supervisory Board on its activities, the Supervisory Board reviews the annual report of the Management Board and takes measures to improve the mechanisms of the Management Board's activities.